There's a series of 19th century impressionist paintings called "Italian Light"

 by the French artist Jean Baptiste Camille Corot.
 In these compositions he uses a

-mixture of sunlight and Italian Architecture to convey a deep sees of Warmth.
+mixture of sunlight and Italian Architecture to convey a deep sense of Warmth.

 The sensation of warmth in these paintings are enhanced by the way the buildings